sirh3e/W21_Netzwerktechnik/README.md

         broadcast 10.255.255.255
         gateway 10.0.0.1
 ```
-We configure the onBoard Ethernet port according to the network diagram as follows.
+We configure the onboard Ethernet port according to the network diagram as follows.

 ```
 allow-hotplug eth0